If you're free Friday night, please consider attending a special concert to benefit the recent victims of the

 Incentive: $75.00

-If you are interested in the Usability Lab study, please click on the link and fill out this survey
+If you are interested in the Usability Lab study, please click on the link and fill out this survey:

-Wednesday, April 6- Friday, April 8, 1-hour in-home interview followed by a 1-hour shop-along, plus homework
+~Household Shopping~ Wednesday, April 6- Friday, April 8, 1-hour in-home interview followed by a 1-hour shop-along, plus homework

 Requirement: Females ages 25-64 who live in Oakland